simxas/devops-task/README.md

 `Error: error installing: the server could not find the requested resource`.
 More info regarding this problem can be found here: https://github.com/helm/helm/issues/6374
 So please use older Minikube versions.

-Required application image is already built and hosted on Docker Hub.
+Required application image is already built and hosted on *Docker Hub*.

 ### Installing

-Rest of this Readme file is for `helmful` branch.
+Rest of this Readme file is for *helmful* branch.

 To start deploying application via Helm first you need to start Minikube by running:
 ```